leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 ### Data Quality

+ML is a way to use standard algorithms or models to analyze data.

+The analyzed data can be used to derive predictive insights and make repeated decisions.

+The accuracy of those predictions, however, depend on large volumes of data that are free of bugs.

+In ML, bugs can occur in the implementation of an algorithm or in the data that has been used.

+Bugs in data are far more common, that's why the importance of data quality.

+The best data has three qualities: (i) coverage, (ii) clean or consistent, and (iii) compleate.

-1. Data Coverage refers to the domain scope and all possible scenarios the data can account for.
+1. Data Coverage refers to the scope of a problem domain and all possible scenarios the data can account for.
+All the input and output data.
-1. Data cleanliness or data consistency involves "dirt" or "inconsistency" in data that can prevent the model from making accurate predictions or understanding data behavior.
+1. Data cleanliness or data consistency.
+Data is considered "dirt" or "inconsistency" if it **includes or exclude** anything that might prevent an ML model from making accurate predictions or understanding data behavior.
+Examples:
+    - The simplest form of inconsistency in data is data format.
+    - Images that are supposed to have shadows, that's ok.
+Otherwise the data is dirty.
+    - Incorrect labels
+    - If someone enters incorrect data in a date storage system.
 1. Data completeness refers to the availability of sufficient data about the world to replace human knowledge.
+Incomplete data, lack of information can limit the capability of the ML model results.** Anything the model can't see it assumes doesn't exist**.
+Examples:
+    - temperature is determinant to classify an defect, but the temperature is not provided.
+    - The lack of number of cases for all possible scenarios the data is intended to cover.

+Most of the data quality problems can be solved getting more data.
+Data is central to ML.
+It's necessary to account for as many possibilities when preparing the data before using ML.

 ### AI and ML with Google Cloud